Capivasertib

 How capivasertib works

-The AKT protein sends signals to PIK3CA and PTEN proteins within the PIK3-AKT pathway.
+The AKT protein sends signals to PIK3CA and PTEN proteins within the PI3K-AKT pathway.
 Capivasertib stops AKT from working.
-By blocking AKT’s processes, capivasertib ends AKT’s involvement in cell growth and spread and interrupts the activity of PIK3 and PTEN in the pathway.
+By blocking AKT’s processes, capivasertib ends AKT’s involvement in cell growth and spread and interrupts the activity of PI3K and PTEN in the pathway.

 Who gets capivasertib?

-Capivasertib is available for people living with hormone receptor-positive, HER2-negative metastatic breast cancer that tests positive for AKT1, PIK3CA, or PTEN mutations, after the breast cancer grows or spreads while on an endocrine therapy.
+Capivasertib is available for people living with hormone receptor-positive, HER2-negative metastatic breast cancer that tests positive for an AKT1, PIK3CA, or PTEN mutation, after the breast cancer grows or spreads while on a hormonal therapy.

-Capivasertib is also available to people who have a hormone receptor-positive, metastatic breast cancer diagnosis during or within 12 months of completing treatment for early-stage breast cancer.
-As with metastatic breast cancer, the tumor must test positive for AKT1, PIK3CA, or PTEN mutations.
+Capivasertib is also available to people who have a hormone receptor-positive, metastatic breast cancer diagnosis during or within 12 months of completing post-surgery (adjuvant) treatment with hormonal therapy for early-stage breast cancer.
+As with metastatic breast cancer, the tumor must test positive for an AKT1, PIK3CA, or PTEN mutation.

 The CAPItello-291 trial showed that capivasertib plus fulvestrant improved outcomes for most participants with hormone receptor-positive metastatic breast cancer, even in breast cancer without genetic mutations.
 But the FDA ultimately approved the combination medicine only for people diagnosed with breast cancer that tests positive for AKT1, PIK3CA, and PTEN mutations because the improvement for people in this group was much stronger than for people diagnosed with breast cancer that did not have these mutations.